BCDigSchol/DSIncubator2019/Session-5.md

 Consider your own research or pedagogical needs.
 What type of question(s) or arguments can you make with a spatial visualization?
 Reflect on these and other questions while drawing or sketching out a dataset, map, or other visualization.

-- What type of map would help you answer this question?
-- How could you use spatial visualization in a class setting?
 - What type of data source(s) would you need?
 - Would you create your own data or require an existing dataset?
 - What kind of resources might you need access to?
+- What type of visualization would help you answer this question?
+- What kind of visualization tools might you need?